-3. Proper Dog Crate
+3. Dog Crate and Training

 Dogs, by nature, don’t want to soil the place they sleep (your apartment).
 So, you’ll need to teach them how to control their bladder and bowel.

-Now I’m not telling you to leave your dog in a dog crate and go to work for 8 hours.
+Now I’m not telling you to leave your dog in a crate and go to work for 8 hours.
 That would cause more anxiety and stress than necessary.
 Make sure you don’t leave your German Shepherd in the crate for more than 6 hours at a time, especially if they’re puppies.

-The Best Dog Crates for German Shepherds
+Best Dog Crates for German Shepherds

 - AmazonBasics Dog Crate – If Amazon puts their name on it, you can bet this is an excellent dog crate.
 It’s very similar to the Midwest Homes and is our second pick for GSD dog crates.

 - New World Metal Dog Crate – Though it lacks some minor features of the first two, it’s a well-crafted dog crate at a very reasonable price.
 Perfect, if you want to save a little.

 Note: Always buy a dog crate for the full adult size of your dog breed.
 In this case, you’ll need a 48 inch dog crate.

-Divider panels are necessary because your a German Shepherd grows fairly quickly.
+Divider panels are necessary because your a German Shepherd grows very quickly.
 When they’re puppies, it doesn’t make sense to have so much space in a crate.